 Yes.
 As with any income, you’ll have to pay taxes on the interest you earn from funds in your savings account.
 Each year, your financial institution will give you a return of investment income slip (T5), which you have to submit along with your tax return to the Canada Revenue Agency (CRA).

+To avoid paying tax on interest earned on savings, you can look into opening a Tax-Free Savings Account (TFSA), which allows you to grow your money without having to declare earnings as income (a yearly limit applies).
 There are limits to how much you can deposit into, and withdraw from, a TFSA each year.
 Speak to a bank representative or a financial advisor to learn more.

 Use no-fee savings accounts to protect your money

 Fees can rob you of the interest you’d earn in your savings account.
 Fortunately, you can still get great rates with an account that charges absolutely no monthly, quarterly or annual fees to maintain it.